Some of us trust our colleagues quickly, and only when a colleague does something to betray that trust do we reduce it or take it away.

 Which of the above describes you?
 It’s important because it can have a big impact on what it is like to work with you.
 Here’s the difference…

 If you and I are working together and are getting to know each other, and we make it clear to each other that “we’re teammates now, I trust you, you trust me, let’s work together,” then we can get the working relationship moving in the correct direction, quickly.
 Sure, we’ll have to continue to get to know each other, some adjustments will need to be made.
-But if we enter into this starting off in a positive way, and we give each other an initial deposit into the “respect bank account”, the chances are high we will be able to make some good initial progress together and build a strong working relationship.
+But if we enter into this starting off in a positive way, and we give each other an initial deposit into the “trust bank account”, the chances are high we will be able to make some good initial progress together and build a strong working relationship.